OwensAkpede/MyLocalSQL/README.md

 # PHP Version Support 🌠
 So far, this framework works on PHP version `7.1.33`, and previous PHP versions are yet to be tested 🎠.

-# Show Love 👌
+# Conclusion 📜

+LocalSQL is a PHP framework that simplifies the process of working with MySQL databases.
+By providing an intuitive and secure interface, it allows PHP developers to focus on their coding, rather than struggling with complex SQL syntax and worrying about security vulnerabilities.

+With LocalSQL, you can easily create and manage databases, tables, and items with straightforward methods.
+It's a lightweight and user-friendly solution for database interaction, designed to make your development process smoother and more efficient.

-If you found this framework helpful, want to give a shoutout 🙌, or wish to collaborate, don't hesitate to reach out on [Facebook📱](https://facebook.com/owens94819.me).
+We hope you find LocalSQL useful and that it enhances your PHP development experience.
+If you have any questions, feedback, or would like to collaborate, please don't hesitate to reach out to us on [Facebook📱](https://facebook.com/owens94819.me).

-Your feedback and support are greatly appreciated!
+Kudos for choosing LocalSQL, and happy coding! 👷